 With Scrum Boards, project tasks are divided into sprints.
 Each sprint tracks tasks that have to be started, tasks that are in progress, and tasks that are done.
 Scrums are best for one-off, shorter projects, while Kanban boards can be used to visually track tasks throughout a longer period of time.
 Most teams use Kanban for long-term collaboration and customization, as it’s much easier to keep track of everyone’s tasks and consolidate them.
 But if your team has a project they need to get done soon, and it’s the main focus (as opposed to Kanban’s people-centric idea), Scrum can be a great solution.

 You can also consider using the Gantt Chart.
 They can help you visualize tasks and the relationship between different team members’ tasks.
 However, they’re best used with simpler projects as they can become quite complicated.

 Microsoft realized early that if we see information (instead of just reading it), we’ll be more productive.
-That’s why Office 365 lets your team create their own board using Planner, where tasks are organized into buckets.
+That’s why Microsoft 365 lets your team create their own board using Microsoft Planner, where tasks are organized into buckets.
 Later on, you can divide tasks among team members or based on their status.
-If you’re using Project Central with Office 365, in addition to managing tasks within a project like Planner, you can also easily manage multiple projects using visual dashboards to provide the high-level picture.

 Choosing software for task management